James-wxd/personal/README.md

 # personal
-ijust create repo is for testing.
+i just create repo is for testing.